Esther Johnson: Last years and death

 In 1722, Martha, Lady Giffard died and she left money to Esther and Swift's sister Mrs Fenton who had been her companion in 1711.

 Her health began to fail in her mid-forties.
 In 1726 she was thought to be dying; Swift rushed back from London to be with her but found her better.
 The following year it became clear that she was gravely ill.
 After sinking slowly for months she died on 28 January 1728, and was buried in St. Patrick's Cathedral, Dublin.
-Swift was inconsolable at Esther's death and wrote The Death of Mrs. Johnson in tribute to her; when he died he was buried beside her at his own request.
+Jonathan Swift was inconsolable at Esther's death and wrote The Death of Mrs. Johnson in tribute to her; when he died he was buried beside her at his own request.
 A ward in St Patrick's University Hospital is named "Stella" in her memory.

 Portrayals

 In the 1994 film Words Upon the Window Pane, based on the play by William Butler Yeats, Stella is played by Brid Brennan.
 The plot turns on a seance in Dublin in the 1920s, where the ghosts of Swift, Stella and Vanessa appear to resume their ancient quarrel.

-In the 1982 soviet film The House That Swift Built, Stella is played by Aleksandra Zakharova.
+In the 1982 Soviet film The House That Swift Built, Stella is played by Aleksandra Zakharova.